weyoss/redis-smq/docs/http-api.md

 This is the backend part of the [Web UI](/docs/web-ui.md).

-In contrast to system/core functionalities and features, which use pure callbacks for asynchronous tasks, the HTTP API server has been implemented using async/await.
+In contrast to system core features, which use pure callbacks for asynchronous tasks, the HTTP API server has been implemented using async/await.

 The HTTP API allows: